Topl/protobuf-specs/README.md

 This repo can be consumed using jitpack.
 Here is how:

-- [JitPack](https://jitpack.io/#Topl/protobuf-specs) produces an artifact on each commit/branch
+- [JitPack](https://jitpack.io/#Topl/protobuf-specs) produces an artifact on each time is pushed. commit/branch

 Add jitpack to the resolvers list in build.sbt.
 It should look like this: